 Once the Account Recovery feature is enabled, all team members will receive an activation notification the next time they log in.

-To enable Account Recovery for your account, select Activate Account Recovery on the web app or OK on the desktop app in the pop-up.
+To enable Account Recovery for your account, select Activate Account Recovery.

 Opting out of Account Recovery